-All you need are some good heirloom seeds (depending on what type of vegetables you want to grow) and a bit of gardening knowledge.
+All you need are some good vegetable seeds (depending on what type of vegetables you want to grow) and a bit of gardening knowledge.

-Now, what are the advantages of growing heirloom vegetables right in your own backyard?
+Now, what are the advantages of growing vegetables right in your own backyard?

 First is that you’ll have a much greater range of choices, and you won’t be limited by what’s available in your local markets.
 Having a variety of vegetables is always a plus because you can now prepare more diverse salads and enjoy more choices in food.

 If you’re planning to grow your own veggies now, you must keep some things in mind.
 Most seeds require that the soil be at least 70° F. If that temperature is achieved, you will see your seedlings sprout up in just 5 days.
 Also, keep in mind the humidity levels as well as the lighting and supplemental nutrition for the seeds you plan to grow.

 For more seed-starting tips, check out these basic guidelines below.
 Feel free to share this blog post with your gardening friends on Facebook and Twitter!